Hereward/kickstart-2018-blog/README.md

 * validation.ts

 ## <a name="admin"></a>Admin Functions
 Currently there is only one admin function provided.
-If logged in as "admin" user (see [settings](#settings)), you will see an option to delete all non-admin users on the Profile page.
+If logged in as an "admin" user (see [settings](#settings)), you will see an option to delete all non-admin users on the Profile page.

 ## <a name="settings"></a>Meteor Settngs